Basketball Positions: Key Roles and Responsabilities ?

 But we’re going to be talking about some terminology that you may hear being used to define players.

 A combo guard is a “smaller” player that can play both the Point Guard position and the Shooting Guard position.
+Their role is a hybrid position between both positions.

 This player could vary from a Point Guard first that is capable of going off the ball and being able to score, or a Shooting Guard first who is capable of handling the ball when the primary Point Guard is out of the game.